Lesson 2 of 6

 9. Covenant Renewal (Joshua 8:30-35)

 The Israelites fulfill Moses’ instructions from Deuteronomy 27 to hold a covenant renewal ceremony at Mount Ebal and Mount Gerizim (see also Deuteronomy 11:29-30).
-The people assemble, Joshua builds an altar, the priests offer sacrifices, and Joshua writes out the law of Moses and reads it to the Israelites.
+The people assemble, Joshua builds an altar of unhewn stones at Shechem, and the priests offer sacrifices.
+In remembrance of the occasion, Joshua cuts out a copy of the law of Moses in stone and reads it to the Israelites.

 10. Treaty with the Gibeonites (Joshua 9:1-27)

-Through trickery, the Gibeonites of central Canaan persuade the Israelites to make a treaty with them, so that they and their cities will not be destroyed.
+Through trickery and deception, the Gibeonites of central Canaan, having heard of Israel’s success in war and fearing them, persuade the Israelites to make a peace treaty with them, so that they and their cities will not be destroyed.
+They present themselves as having come from afar, showing their dry bread and dusty footwear as evidence.
 When the Israelites discover the trick, they honor the treaty, but consign the Gibeonites to be “hewers of wood and drawers of water” for the sanctuary.

 11. Continued War with the Peoples of the Land (Joshua 10:1-11:23)